Haemp/simply.js/README.md

 # TODO
+[ ] - solve non runtime compilation
+- Has to be conformnt with modern workflows
+  - Probably a webpack loader.

+[ ] - When you render a non existing object it will cause an error.
+This is annoying an should
+      simply fail silently
+[ ] - add tests
-[ ] - Add a way to include simply via ES6 module loader
+[ ] - Write docs
-There is an issue with this way of loading simply right now.
-The iDOM relies on globally set values.
-We need to pass the idom global vars into the outtermost scope of the build code. so that we don't rely on global values like that.

 # simply.js
 There are two hard things in working with native javascript in a modern way.

 1) Dependency management - Chrome 61 has native modules so this is being solved
 2) Data <-> View management - Every framework out there has their own model of handling this.
 And it is something you need to really work productively.

 Simply.js aim is to remove the barriers to productivity while still staying as close to the javascript standard as possible.

 ## Installation